How To Calm Hypervigilance & Stop Feeling On High Alert

 Hypervigilance is the feeling of always being on high alert.
 It is a symptom of nervous system dysregulation but it doesn’t have to be a lifelong sentence.

-There are lots of ways to help create a calm mind and body.
-And by regularly experiencing calm, you’ll naturally rewire your brain and nervous system to be less hypervigilant and calmer more often.
+By regularly experiencing calm, you’ll naturally rewire your brain and nervous system to be less hypervigilant and calmer more often.